Skip to content

 • update this page to reflect the addition or change and update the "last updated" date in section 9; and

-• provide advance notice to customers of at least [notice period - confirm, e.g. 30 days; must match the DPA] by email to the account-holder and/or by an in-product or website notice, in accordance with the DPA.
+• provide advance notice to customers of at least 30 days by email to the account-holder and/or by an in-product or website notice, in accordance with the DPA.

-To receive notice of changes, you can subscribe to updates at [subscribe-to-updates mechanism - confirm and wire up before go-live, e.g. a mailing-list sign-up URL, or "email the privacy contact below to be added to the notification list"].
+To receive notice of changes, you can subscribe to updates at email info@whealbit.co.uk to be added to our sub-processor change notification list.
 We recommend that you also check this page periodically and keep your account-holder contact details up to date so that you receive notices.
 We will not rely on a notification channel that is not actually operational; if the subscribe mechanism is not yet live, the advance-notice email described above is the operative method.

 We may make an urgent change to a sub-processor on shorter notice where this is reasonably required to maintain the security or continuity of the Service, or where an existing sub-processor ceases to provide the relevant service.
 In that case we will give notice as soon as reasonably practicable and your objection right in section 7 continues to apply.